zdexter/minisync/readme.md

 -> Homogenous exception handling: The server should be a black box that will safely accept any input, return a standardized response if that input is invalid, and return a standardized response if that input is valid.

 Writing Create, Read, Update and Delete applications should be this easy.

-## Project Info

-### Current Status

-* Minisync is functional alpha software
-* Covered by tests
-* Secure
-* Usable anywhere SQLAlchemy is used

-### TODO

-* Document and open source our companion client-side library for AngularJS
-* Deserialization: Type checking and error handling for invalid types
-* Tests for nested documents
-* Validation hooks (use SQLAlchemy's existing validation tools)
-* Support multi-column primary keys
-* More security documentation

 ## Relational Operations Grammar